chris-townsend/where-next/TESTING.md

 ![Liked post notification](src/docs/testing/user-testing/liked-post-notification.webp)

 *[As a User, I would like to see the newest posts at the top, ordered by most recently created so that I am up to date with the latest content](https://github.com/chris-townsend/where-next/issues/25)*

+- The app has been designed to prioritize the newest posts by displaying them at the top of the feed, ensuring that users are presented with the most recent content first.

 ![Newest posts at top](src/docs/testing/user-testing/posts-newest-top.webp)